 This department's mission is to create and impart knowledge within the social, economic, behavioral, and administrative sciences in pharmacy.
-Its 13 faculty members are committed to the improvement of pharmacy services using the principles, concepts, and tools of economics, management, marketing, policy, and the social and behavioral sciences.
+Faculty members are committed to the improvement of pharmacy services using the principles, concepts, and tools of economics, management, marketing, policy, public health, and the social and behavioral sciences.
 They conduct research and teach courses on the following topics:

 Academic activities proceed along three fields of endeavor: pharmacy services and healthcare outcomes, pharmacist workforce and education, and patient's decision making and behavior.
 These activities are developed with emphasis on issues related to diversity, health disparities, and vulnerable populations.

-A number of courses in the curriculum are being taught by faculty from other schools or colleges:
+A number of basic science courses in the curriculum are taught by faculty from the College of Medical Sciences, including: